 Any investment in our common shares involves a high degree of risk.
-You should carefully consider the risks described in "Item 3.
+You should carefully consider the risks described below and in "Item 3.
 Key Information-D. Risk factors" in our Annual Report on Form 20-F for the year ended December 31, 2017, incorporated by reference herein, and all of the information included or incorporated by reference in this prospectus before deciding whether to purchase our common shares.
-These risks and uncertainties are not the only risks and uncertainties we face.
+The risks and uncertainties described below are not the only risks and uncertainties we face.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.
-If any of the events or circumstances described in "Item 3.
-Key Information-D. Risk Factors" in our Annual Report on Form 20-F for the year ended December 31, 2017 actually occur, our business, financial condition and results of operations would suffer.
+If any of the events or circumstances described in the following risk factors actually occur, our business, financial condition and results of operations would suffer.
 In that event, the price of our common shares could decline, and you may lose all or part of your investment.
-These risks also include forward-looking statements and our actual results may differ substantially from those discussed in these forward-looking statements.
+The risks discussed below also include forward-looking statements and our actual results may differ substantially from those discussed in these forward-looking statements.
 See "Forward-Looking Statements."